Tools and Materials

 Artificial Turf Grass for Pets

 If you don’t have a backyard but do have a patio or balcony, you can still enjoy the perks of fake grass for dogs.
-Buy a small square to keep on the patio and cut down on trips outside.
-Take certain precautions during installation, like using a Zeolite infill to help with odor control and securing the turf grass every 4 to 6-inches.
-Follow your products specific care and maintenance instructions for more detail.
+Buy a small square to keep on the patio so you can cut down on trips to the dog park or other places for your dog to relieve himself.
+Take certain precautions during installation, like using a zeolite infill to help with odor control and securing the turf grass every 4 to 6 inches.
+Follow your product’s specific care and maintenance instructions for more detail.

 Backyard Putting Greens